normenmueller/neoject/doc/adl.md

 ## Alternatives Considered

-- Wrapping the entire triplet in one transaction → rejected because schema operations and DML are better separated for clarity and error recovery
+- Wrapping the entire triplet (`--ddl-pre`, `-g`, `--ddl-post`) in one transaction → rejected because many DDL statements in Neo4j cannot be executed inside an explicit transaction, and separating schema operations from DML improves clarity and error recovery.
 - Leaving `-g` unwrapped → rejected as it allows partial data loads
 - Forcing all imports to be monolithic → rejected; modular mode is more flexible

-XXX "Wrapping the entire triplet in one transaction" Hä?
-Darf denn zw. `:begin` und `:commit` DDL Befehle stehen?
-Ich dachte die müssen nicht-transaktional ausgeführt werden?

 ## Future Considerations